suivo777-boop/Gambling/README.md

-I tried to make a slot machine.
-At the moment it is only automatic spinning.
+Hello

+I made diffrent games.
+Choose one to play.
-Have fun
+have fun